Chicago (musical): 1996 Broadway revival

 Unlike the original production, the revival was met with praise from critics.
 The CurtainUp reviewer noted, "The show garnered ecstatic reviews, enviable box office sales and enough awards to warrant a special Chicago trophy room."
 Society had changed in light of events such as the O. J. Simpson murder case, and audiences were more receptive to the criminal-as-celebrity theme of the show.

 The revival of Chicago won six Tony Awards, more than any other revival in Broadway history until South Pacific won seven Tonys in 2008.
 Chicago won for Best Revival of a Musical, Best Leading Actress in a Musical for Bebe Neuwirth, Best Leading Actor in a Musical for James Naughton, Best Lighting Design of a Musical for Ken Billington, Best Director of a Musical for Walter Bobbie and Best Choreography for Ann Reinking.
-Chicago: The Musical has run for more than 9,000 performances" 'Chicago' Listing" IBDB.com and holds the record for longest-running musical revival on Broadway.
+Chicago: The Musical has run for more than 11,000 performances and holds the record for longest-running musical revival on Broadway.
 Ann Reinking, Bebe Neuwirth, James Naughton, and Joel Grey returned for cameo appearances.

 The cast recording of the revival was released on January 28, 1997, on RCA Victor.
 The cast recording won the 1997 Grammy Award for Best Musical Show Album.